jerozerbib/Teaching-HEIGVD-AIT-2019-Labo-Load-Balancing/rapport.md

 ## Task 4 : Round robin in degraded mode.

+**We based our task on a previous version of the questions so we set the requests to execute 10 threads.**
+**We did this because if we didn't we couldn't see the load-balancing operation with one thread**

 ***Remark*: Make sure you have the cookies are kept between two requests.**

 **Be sure the delay is of 0 milliseconds is set on `s1`.
 Do a run to have base data to compare with the next experiments.**